-Here at Trinity we provide extensive end of life care to patients.
+Here at Trinity we provide compassionate end of life care.
 We are THE local hospice for Blackpool, the Fylde and Wyre.
-We can care for up to 20 adult patients in our main hospice, alongside 15 day care patients.
-Our building also includes Brian House Children’s Hospice.
+We can care for up to 20 adult patients in our main hospice, alongside 15 day care patients and our complex also includes Brian House Children’s Hospice.

 Trinity’s care can be given in many settings: in our purpose-built hospice, in the home during the day or night, or at the hospital.
 We work alongside many other agencies to ensure joined up care.

-The word ‘hospice’ makes some people anxious, but most people who come to Trinity or to Brian House talk about its feeling of calm and its very positive atmosphere.
+The word ‘hospice’ makes some people anxious, but most people who come to Trinity talk about its feeling of calm and its very positive atmosphere.
 Hospices are not just places of sadness, but often of happiness and hope, and of astonishing kindness.

 Patients come from all faiths, all backgrounds, and each has a unique history.
 We never forget that; we see the person, not their illness.

-Please click here to view our Annual Review 2013.
+Please click here to view our annual review 2014.
+Annual review AW

 Here’s a collection of stories and experiences shared with us by people who have been touched by Trinity Hospice.Learn More